blog

 What synthetic audiences are not good for

-Synthetic audiences should not be positioned as designed to support decisions market truth.
+Synthetic audiences should not be positioned as final market truth.

 They are not a substitute for: